 God’s Word Shows Us How to Live

-The other reason Scripture is such a treasure is that it teaches us how to live.
+Scripture also teaches us how to live.
 Living in submission to God brings us joy, wisdom, comfort, and help.
 This is why the Psalmist repeatedly called God’s commandments his delight (Psalm 119).

 There are concrete ways Scripture instructs us.
 It explicitly tells us sins to refrain from and righteousness to pursue.
 And where it is not explicit, it is still sufficient, giving us all the wisdom we need.
 By teaching us who we are called to be, it speaks to every aspect of life.